ELJarzynski/UWMII_LLM/README.md

 # Chatbot for the Faculty of Mathematics and Computer Science

-### This is a small web application featuring a chatbot that provides answers to questions about the Faculty of Mathematics and Computer Science at the University of Warmia and Mazury.
+This is a small web application featuring a chatbot that provides answers to questions about the Faculty of Mathematics and Computer Science at the University of Warmia and Mazury.
+It is a Retrieval-Augmented Generation (RAG) system that processes PDFs and provides relevant answers to user questions based on the extracted content.
 ## Technologies Used
 * **Backend:** Django
 * **Frontend:** Vue.js
-* **Language Model & API:** Powered by LangChain with Groq integration
+* **Language Model & API:** Powered by LangChain Open API and Ollama

 ### Dataset and Scope
-The dataset used to train the LLM was created by scraping content from [http://wmii.uwm.edu.pl/](http://wmii.uwm.edu.pl/).
-Since this is a small project developed for coursework, it includes data specifically from the [Students' page](http://wmii.uwm.edu.pl/studenci)
+The dataset used for the RAG system consists of PDFs that describe course syllabi from the University of Warmia and Mazury.
+Since this is a small project developed for coursework, it specifically includes data only for first semester.
 ## Installation

 ### Prerequisites